Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 -------------------

 The maximum HIGH level input current of each input/output connection has a specified maximum value of 10 μA.
-Due to the required noise margin of 0.2V DD for the HIGH level, this input current limits the maximum value of R p .
-This limit depends on V DD .
+Due to the required noise margin of 0.2VDD for the HIGH level, this input current limits the maximum value of R p .
+This limit depends on VDD .
 The total HIGH-level input current is shown as a function of R p(max) in [Figure 47].